Why Bank of Agriculture is still in distress — Minister - Vanguard News

 ” If you are to sell the Bank of Agriculture now, you have to look at some portfolios.
 Its life assets and dead assets and see the balance between the two.

-“Can you afford at that point to go public, and are you going to privatise it?
-That means selling it at a go or is it going to be partial investment?
+“Can you afford at that point to go to public, and are you going to privatise it?
+That means selling it at a go or is it going to be partial investment.

 “If the private sector is keying into buying it, obviously they have to look at the portfolio investment of the bank and to me it is not a comfortable position now to go into the financial market for investment,” he said.